 Dancougar handles this differently; the Kill Sat hits the sword of the titular machine, creating a gigantic laser sword for it to use.

 Yu-Gi-Oh!
 GX — Securing the two keys of one of these was plot for the last third of the second season.
-Coincidentally, its owner duels with a deck built around his veritable love for Kill Sats.
+Coincidentally, its owner duels with a deck built around his veritable love for Kill Sats, not only using Satellite Cannon but a much larger Fusion of three of them.

 In Eureka Seven, Dewey Novak fires one called "Oratorio #8" once at the Scab Coral to make a hole for TheEND to fly through, and again to target the beacon TheEND placed on the Control Cluster.
 After the second shot, the thing self-destructed and STILL rained death down on the poor planet with its highly explosive debris.